BossSloth/Extendium/README.md

 - permission control
 - global keyboard shortcuts
 - anything to do with tabs

+## Reporting Issues

+If you encounter a bug, have a problem with an extension, or want to request a new one, please open an issue on GitHub.
+Using the correct issue template helps us track and address problems more effectively.

+-   **Bug Report**: Use this if you've found a problem with Extendium itself, such as a UI glitch, a problem with the extension manager, or a backend error.
+This is for bugs that are not specific to a single Chrome extension.

+-   **Extension Issue**: If a specific Chrome extension isn't working as expected (e.g., it won't install, its features are broken, or it's causing errors), please use this template.

+-   **Extension Request**: Use this template for two main purposes:
+    1. To request support for a Chrome extension that is not yet compatible with Extendium.
+    2. To report that an extension works correctly but is not yet on the [compatibility list](https://docs.google.com/spreadsheets/d/e/2PACX-1vRDoTrxtBhLurvlxZNW7vYpUtp-dU4iyRgS3GnVKjXx2seONwU_BtORtDoE8WbbrRp0-OohYI2NAM-j/pubhtml).
+Your contributions help us keep the list up-to-date for everyone!

 ## Backend services
 Extendium includes optional backend helpers that are started automatically by Millennium when the plugin loads (see `backend/main.py`):